Ravens fans scramble to snag tickets for playoff game many didn't foresee for up-and-down team

 So, too, did Baltimore resident Morgon Stephenson.

 Getting fans to watch games live rather than on television has long been a struggle for NFL teams.
-For a fan who typically watches games on TV, Stephenson said his stadium experience for the game with the Browns was “1,000 percent more exciting.”
+For a fan who typically watches games on TV, Stephenson said, his stadium experience for the game with the Browns was “1,000 percent more exciting.”
 And he wants more of that adrenaline.

 “When it came down to the last minute and a half of the game and the Ravens defense needed that extra support from the fans, everybody pulled together and made so much noise, sending just enough extra purple power to the defense that the Browns couldn’t score against us,” said Stephenson, 37, a waiter at Woodberry Kitchen.
 “As we were walking out of the stadium, it felt like the whole purple army had won an important battle.”